brthor/docker-layer2-icc/README.md

 ## Bug Resolution (Workarounds)

 It can be worked around by placing containers on different network bridges.
 That means using `docker network create` for every container.
 By default you can only create 31 containers.
-[Set the subnet on https://loomchild.net/2016/09/04/docker-can-create-only-31-networks-on-a-single-machine/ network manually to get around this limitation]().
+[Set the subnet on each network manually to get around this limitation](https://loomchild.net/2016/09/04/docker-can-create-only-31-networks-on-a-single-machine/).